20 Reasons to Volunteer on a Gap Year

 If you're looking to tick those countries off your bucket list, then volunteering is a great way to see a country from the inside and actually get to grips with the place.
 By the time you've volunteered within a couple of communities you'll be clocking up the volunteer hours in no time!
 The best thing is that everybody can make a difference.

 20. Prepare for Your Life to Change!

-Most of the Real Gap Experience volunteers come back and comment on how they see the world differently after their time away.
+Most volunteers come back and comment on how they see the world differently after their time away.
 Will you be one of them?

-All of Real Gap Experience's projects are either established by locals or by non-governmental organisations; this ensures that all of the time volunteers spend at projects they will be benefiting the community in a sustainable and truly constructive way.
+All of our featured projects are either established by locals or by non-governmental organisations; this ensures that all of the time volunteers spend at projects they will be benefiting the community in a sustainable and truly constructive way.
 So what are you waiting for?

-Check out the full range of volunteer projects offered by Real Gap Experience and take that first step on the road to the experience of a lifetime!
+Check out our featured full range of volunteer projects worldwide and take that first step on the road to the experience of a lifetime!